vyos/vyos.vyos/docs/vyos.vyos.vyos_bgp_global_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>True if all the configs unde this neighbor key is for peer group template.</div>
+                        <div>True if all the configs under this neighbor key is for peer group template.</div>
                 </td>
             </tr>
             <tr>